Using Your Native Tongue: A Reflection

 Unlike my Danish, I actually feel that English and Italian give me rich possibilities to express myself, and it’s a well-known fact that people are not always better in their first language.
 I feel home with these languages, and I feel like I am myself.
 I think most people living abroad can relate to feeling terribly annoyed about the lack of ability to express themselves because they didn’t master the language.
 This is actually no different to the feeling I’m describing – it’s just the other way around.
 There are definitely various reasons for using foreign words in a native phrase, most of which are definitely something other than simple arrogance.
 This was the reason my friend’s comment bothered me.
 Being misunderstood is never pleasant.
 It’s interesting to note here how making yourself understood doesn’t always have to do with speaking the same language, but that’s an all-together different discussion.

 Bette Bondo is Danish and currently living in Shanghai (where the expat even speaks Mandarin).
 She has dedicated her life to trend forecasting, fashion design and developing the next generation of fashion talents – or at least, so far.
 She works in an international fashion school, and in her spare time enjoys reading and writing.
-You can find out more about her on her profile or email.
+You can find out more about her via email.